MasLiang/CNN-On-FPGA/README.md

 # CNN-On-FPGA
-This is the code of the CNN on FPGA.But this can only be used for reference at present for some files are write coarsly.
+This is the code of the CNN on FPGA.But this can only be used for reference at present for some files are write coarsly using ISE.

-The ordinary project is on another computer and I can't use it because of the SARS-CoV-2.
+The ordinary project developed using VIVADO is on another computer and I can't use it because of the SARS-CoV-2.

 I will then perfect it as soon as possible.